xBambusekD/drone_vstool-1/README.md

 # DroCo – V2
 Branch DroCoV2 presents completely new and clean version 2.0 of the original DroCo, currently still in development.
+Tested on Unity version 2021.3.11.

 ## What's new
  - New map base layer – [ArcGIS](https://developers.arcgis.com/unity/).